chinamike65/hugo-tuolesi/content/book4/book4en.md

 The master's mother wrote him a letter saying, "My child, I want to see you."

-He took out another piece of white hair and sent it to Tsongkhapa, Master.
+She cut off a lock of white hair and sent it to Tsongkhapa, Master.

 Master Tsongkhapa has been preaching the Dharma in Tibet.
 At that time, he was at the peak of his teaching career.
 He taught a lot of sutras every day.